 Recent (June 2019) Instagram post by Cruisedorks shows that at least on Celerity Summit there is a separate vegan buffet sections available for guests avoiding meat, dairy and eggs.
 Hurrah!

 The Atrium: floating trees and fab venues

 Pretty much every ship has an atrium or a Promenade which is the heart of the ship.
 And of course, the Solstice class ships have that too.
 And what a stunning place it is!
 Every ship has its own wee quirky feature in the tall atrium…a suspended mid-air ‘floating’ tree planted in a unique pot.
 Every ship’s arrangement is different.
 When you ride the panoramic lifts up from deck 3 you can admire the tree in its full glory!

-At the bottom of the atrium, in the Grand Foyer between the lifts/elevators there often is musical entertainment – great spot with the Gastro Bar being there too.
+At the bottom of the atrium, in the Grand Foyer between the lifts/elevators there often is musical entertainment – a great spot with the Gastro Bar being there too.

 On this embarkation day music was provided by a fabulous twosome: a girl with beautiful vocals and an outfit that reminded me of Florence (of Florence of the Machine).
 She was accompanied by a slightly Amish-hipster bearded chap on his guitar.
 And I am not dissing them, oh no. I adored their versions of Britney, Bruno Mars and The Weeknd feat.
 Daft Punk.
 Here’s a little taster I filmed.

 Various venues were are found around the Atrium on different decks.. a wide range of bars, including a Cellar Masters wine bar with Enomatic dispensers and the quirky, frozen Martini bar.